-League of Legends' Mythic and Legendary items: stats, classes, more | Dexerto.com
+League of Legends' Mythic and Legendary items: stats, classes, more - Dexerto

 Now we have a better idea of what the devs meant by that seeing as they’ve revealed all that will be coming when the Preseason 2021 item overhaul takes effect.

-This, of course, doesn't include the changes to the Item Shop, that will feature a new interface and better item trees to follow.
+This, of course, doesn’t include the changes to the Item Shop, which will see the addition of a new interface and better item trees to follow.

-Just remember that all of this is subject to change once they hit the PBE and then the live servers shortly after.
+While many of the new item changes have already been made available to test on PBE servers, the items listed are still subject to change before they are finally released on live servers.

 Here are all the Mythic and Legendary items along with changes to the Jungle, courtesy of Riot Games.